immunefi-team/Bounty_Boosts/DeGate/25933 - [SC - Insight] The last person to confirm can control the exec....md

 # The last person to confirm can control the execution order of `MultiSigWallet`

-Submitted on Tue Nov 21 2023 04:54:26 GMT-0400 (Atlantic Standard Time) by @yttriumzz for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)
+Submitted on Nov 21st 2023 at 10:54:26 UTC by @yttriumzz for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)

 Report ID: #25933